Yue opera: Evolution

-Originating in the folk song and ballad singing of rural areas in Zhejiang, by drawing on the experience of other developed Chinese opera forms such as Peking opera and Kunqu, Yueju opera became popular in Shanghai in early 1930s.
-During the Second Sino-Japanese War, Yueju performers in Shanghai launched a movement to reform the Yueju performance which drew influences from, new-style literature (a part of the New Culture Movement), Western drama and film, making their opera remarkably different from other forms in China.
+Originating in the folk song and ballad singing of rural areas in Zhejiang, by drawing on the experience of other developed Chinese opera forms such as Peking opera and Kunqu, Yueju became popular in Shanghai in early 1930s.
+During the Second Sino-Japanese War, Yueju performers in Shanghai launched a movement to reform the Yueju performance which drew influences from new-style literature (a part of the New Culture Movement) and Western drama and film, making their opera remarkably different from other forms in China.
 A director-centered system replaced the scene plot system that dictated how a part or scene should be acted.
 There was an increasing focus on the depiction of the personality and psychology of characters.
-New operas on new themes were developed including an adaption of Lu Xun's novel "New Year Sacrifice" 《祝福》.
+New operas on new themes were developed including an adaption of Lu Xun's novel "New Year Sacrifice"《祝福》.

-After the foundation of People's Republic of China, Yueju opera was welcomed by the government and Communist Party of China at first, and reached a pinnacle popularity in late 1950s and early 1960s.
+After the foundation of People's Republic of China, Yueju was welcomed by the ruling Chinese Communist Party at first, and reached a pinnacle popularity in late 1950s and early 1960s.
 During this period there was increased emphasis on dramatic realism and expressionism.
 However, during the Cultural Revolution, like other traditional Chinese art forms, Yueju performances were outlawed, which caused a serious setback in its development.
 Since the 1980s, Yueju has become popular again, while being challenged by new amusement forms.

-Yueju opera features are elegant and soft, suitable for telling love stories.
+Yueju features are elegant and soft, suitable for telling love stories.
 It was initially performed by men only, but female groups started performing in the style in 1923, and during the 1930s, the form became female-only.